keikoproj/kubedog/pkg/kubernetes/README.md

 The kube package provides steps implementations related to Kubernetes.

 ## Templated Kubernetes manifests
 All the steps implementations of this package use the [`"text/template"`](https://golang.org/pkg/text/template/) library to support templated `yaml` files.
-Simply assign the data structure that contains your template's arguments to `TemplateArguments` within the `KubeContext` object of your `Test` instance:
+Assign the data structure that contains your template's arguments to `TemplateArguments` within the `KubeContext` object of your `Test` instance:

 ``` go
 // Data structure with your template's arguments